 2. Place your trivet or a steaming basket into the Instant Pot, and then place the trimmed artichokes inside.

 Okay, it might seem silly to have to explain to you how to eat something, but as someone who has become hopelessly confused mid-artichoke, this is worth covering!
-You do NOT want to bite into the fluffy bits, or start gnawing on a spiky end of leaf that jabs the inside of your mouth.
+You do NOT want to bite into the fluffy bits or start gnawing on a spiky end of the leaf that jabs the inside of your mouth.
 In short, it can get weird.
 Avoid the awkwardness!

 There will be a fluffy layer at the base (approximately located where the knife is cutting out in the photo above) that you also want to discard, but stop right there!
-Below that is the artichoke heart – the luscious part of the veggie that you find in cans, pizzas, and salads all over the place.
+Below the fluff is the artichoke heart – the luscious part of the veggie that you find in cans, pizzas, and salads all over the place.
 This is arguably the most delicious bit.
 Save it for last.

 Dress it up: dips & sauces for artichokes

 Artichokes are lovely on their own, but they truly need something rich to soak up for that truly magic appetiser dish or snack.
 You can pull apart the veggie when it comes out and sprinkle with some of your favourite cheese, or simply pour a bit of olive oil and salt on top.
 You could simply melt a few pats of butter if you want to keep it simple, but here are some inventive ideas – some of which you can make in the Instant Pot!

 - Homemade Instant Pot ghee from Paint the Kitchen Red.
 Ghee is easier to digest than butter – especially for those who are lactose intolerant.
 Plus, the buttery taste of butter is magnified when you clarify it.
 Finally, you can make it in the pressure cooker, so it’s perfect for those who are new to making ghee.